Skip to main content

 (b) Successfully implement the written plan of improvement within sixty calendar days of submission of the plan to the quality assessment registered nurse.

-(12) The quality assessment registered nurse shall act as a resource for the county board and providers of services concerning health management issues and may assist in expanding health care services in the community.
+(12) The quality assessment registered nurse will serve as a resource for the county board and providers of services concerning health management issues and may assist in expanding health care services in the community.

-(2) When the employer prohibits the action from continuing or commencing, the employer shall:
+(2) When the employer prohibits the action from continuing or commencing, the employer will:

 (a) Notify the developmental disabilities personnel of the prohibition and immediately make other staffing arrangements so that the needs of individuals served are met in a manner that ensures compliance with the requirements of this chapter;